ua-snap/hsia/README.md

 ![hsia](https://github.com/ua-snap/hsia/blob/master/hsia-splash.png)

-- The data used for this is distributed from: https://catalog.data.gov/dataset/sea-ice-concentrations-from-nimbus-7-smmr-and-dmsp-ssm-i-ssmis-passive-microwave-data-v001/resource/88927a8a-eeb2-4510-8f08-a4b9cd6bff16
+- The data used for this is distributed by the National Snow and Ice Data Center (NSIDC)[here](https://catalog.data.gov/dataset/sea-ice-concentrations-from-nimbus-7-smmr-and-dmsp-ssm-i-ssmis-passive-microwave-data-v001/resource/88927a8a-eeb2-4510-8f08-a4b9cd6bff16)

 - Step-by-step instructions on getting this tool up and running is located [here](https://github.com/ua-snap/hsia/blob/master/how_to_run.md) which links to the `how_to_run.md` file in the root of this repository.